Extra-2-Dew/ArchipelagoRandomizer/README.md

 ![Connection Info](https://raw.githubusercontent.com/Extra-2-Dew/ArchipelagoRandomizer/0.2.0/Readme%20Art/ConnectionInfo.png)

-* Server: The server URL that is hosting the randomizer seed.
+* **Server**: The server URL that is hosting the randomizer seed.
 Do not include the port.
-* Port: Port of the server to connect to.
+* **Port**: Port of the server to connect to.
 These are the five numbers after the : in the full server address.
-* Slot Name: Your player's slot name.
+* **Slot Name**: Your player's slot name.
-* Password: If your server has a password, you'll need to enter it here to connect.
+* **Password**: If your server has a password, you'll need to enter it here to connect.
-* Deathlink: When you die, everyone dies.
+* **Deathlink**: When you die, everyone dies.
 Of course, the reverse is true too.
-* Equip Outfits: Automatically equip outfits when you receive them.
+* **Equip Outfits**: Automatically equip outfits when you receive them.
-* Stackable Statuses: Makes it possible to stack multiple of the same status effect on Ittle and enemies, and allows Ittle to receive multiple positive statuses at once.
+* **Stackable Statuses**: Makes it possible to stack multiple of the same status effect on Ittle and enemies, and allows Ittle to receive multiple positive statuses at once.
-* Chests Match Contents: Makes chests change color to reflect their contents.
+* **Chests Match Contents**: Makes chests change color to reflect their contents.
 More details below.

 Once you have your info entered, press Back, and the game will attempt to connect to the server (or give you an error if it fails).
 The Archipelago logo will become colored.
 Now, simply input your file name (or just leave it as the default "Ittle") and press "Confirm" to start your adventure!